murpjack/calypso-elm/README.md

 # calypso-elm
-Calypso app written with Elm
+DEPRECATED - Calypso app written with Elm
+This app is not working until the Coinbase API is fixed.
+403 - invalid permissions in a server side call.